• paucity •

 In Play: Too few of any countable items bespeak a paucity: "I like a spare writing style, but Reese Tatum writes with such a paucity of words that his memos are often incomprehensible."
 Many of us feel paucity every day: "The paucity of tasty items in my new diet bodes ill for its success."

 Word History: Today's Good Word goes back to Latin paucus "little", made up of the original Proto-Indo-European word, pau- "few, little" with a suffix -k.
-Paucus went on to become Spanish poco "little" and French peu "little", as in parler un peu en français "to speak French a little" or hablar un poco de español "speak a little Spanish".
+Paucus went on to become Spanish poco "little", as in Hablo un poco de español "I speak a little Spanish", and French peu "little", as in Je parle un peu de français "I speak a little French".
 With the suffix -r the same root arrived at Latin puer "boy", which underlies English puerile.
 But this form also made it to Old English as feawa "few", since PIE [p] became [f] regularly in Germanic languages.
-That word today, of couse, is few.
+That word today, of course, is few.